-In 2012 the League of Municipalities Educational Foundation once again held education programs, supported literacy efforts, secured grants and continued to publish its “Friends of Local Government” white paper series.
+In 2012 and 2013 the League of Municipalities Educational Foundation once again held education programs, supported literacy efforts, secured grants and continued to publish its “Friends of Local Government” white paper series.

 We published white papers on “The Lessons of Hurricane Irene: All Emergencies Start and End Locally” by Charles McKenna, Director and Joseph Picciano, P.E., Deputy Director Office of Homeland Security and Preparedness; “Redistricting Reform in New Jersey” by Mark Magyar; “Communicating with Constituents when State Policy and Local Jurisdictions Collide” by Patrick Murray, Director of the Monmouth University Polling Institute.

 With substantial financial assistance from sponsors, the NJLM Educational Foundation hosted the following special educational events:

 • “‑Year 4 of Economic Recovery: New Municipal Realities To Come” July 12, 2012

 • “‑New Jersey Infrastructure: What is Needed and How to Fund It” December 12, 2012